darthgera123/Appearance-Editing/README.md

 + [`Independent`](./Independent) for instructions on how to run code with independent optimization.
 + [`Joint`](./Joint) for instructions on how to run code with joint optimization.

-## Training Data
-Contact the authors for Training Data.
-The 4 datasets : Woman, Plants, Fish and Cushion will be made available soon.